javmarina/Nintendo-Switch-Remote-Control/README.md

 * Inside `firmware` folder [there are](/firmware/README.md) instructions for compiling and flashing the firmware for different boards, as well as a list of changes made to the original code.

+### Is it fast/usable?

+Depends on your setup.
+My goal has been to optimize the software, which is the part I can control, but performance can also be affected by the hardware.

+* Critical software parts, such as controller input, real-time video streaming and serial communication, use native libraries.
+Java is used for the user interface (in particular, JavaFX, which is fairly efficient).

+* Serial communication runs at 1 Mbps by default, which is the maximum baud rate the Arduino Uno R3 can safely work with.
+This means one controller packet is sent in under 0.1 ms.

+* For audio and video streaming, WebRTC is used.
+WebRTC is the state-of-the-art videoconference technology, used by Google Meet and, more importantly, Stadia.
+WebRTC has sub-500-millisecond latency, is open-source and has become an industry standard.

+* There is an option to select the video codec for the remote play.
+Users can take advantage of recent codecs, such as VP9 or AV1, with improved quality and reduced bandwidth.

+Therefore, if you experience high latency and can't play games, your hardware setup is probably to blame.
+The most critical components are the **HDMI capture card** and the **internet connection**.
+Low quality HDMI capture devices introduce high latency that can affect the user experience.
+A high bandwith and low latency internet connection is also desirable.

 ### Prerequisites
 * A LUFA-compatible microcontroller such as the Teensy 2.0++, **Arduino UNO R3**, or the Arduino Micro
 * A USB-to-UART (TTL) adapter.
 Popular ones are based on FTDI and CH340 chip.
 Can be easily found online.